Reviews | Xi Jinpings Covid crisis is really an opportunity - ExBulletin

 The public discontent expressed in bold protests last month against China’s containment policies represents the biggest domestic crisis President Xi Jinping has faced in his decade in office.
 His government quickly quashed the protests.
 It would be tempting to see things now as a slow standoff between a restless population and an inflexible authoritarian government.
 But the Communist Party’s relationship with the Chinese people is more complex than that.

 He could learn from Deng Xiaoping, a master of maximizing the political potential of the crisis.
 When Mr. Deng returned to power in the late 1970s after the death of Mao Zedong, the Communist Party faced an existential crisis: Maos’ despotic rule had impoverished China and devastated the party.
-Mr. Deng seized the opportunity, abandoned Mao fantasies of a communist nirvana in favor of political stability and improved living standards.
+Mr. Deng seized the moment, abandoning Maos’ fantasies of a communist nirvana in favor of political stability and improved living standards.
 The parties’ pact with the people has been redrawn.

 By the early 1990s, China’s ruling elites were again demoralized and directionless.
 The crackdown on the 1989 pro-democracy protests in Beijing had tarnished the parties’ image, and in December 1991 the Soviet Union collapsed.
 Mr. Deng again turned the crisis into an opportunity.
 Just months after the Soviet collapse, the 87-year-old leader joined the party and breathed new life into market reforms.
 The decades of economic success that followed reaffirmed the mandate of the parties of heaven, the imperial age concept of a divine right to rule.

-Mr. Deng had the advantage of exploiting crises attributed to others (Mao and the Soviets).
-It will not be so easy for Mr. Xi to dissociate himself from a Covid policy in which he has invested heavily political capital but which has stifled the economy and provoked the rare street demonstrations.
+Mr. Deng had the advantage of exploiting crises of which others (Mao and the Soviets) were blamed.
+It will not be so easy for Mr. Xi to dissociate himself from a Covid policy in which he has invested heavily political capital but it stifled the economy and prompted the rare street protests.
 But he has an advantage of his own: At the Communist Party congress in October, Mr. Xi won a third term and piled the upper echelons of the party with his supporters.
 Recognizing a major political error will not endanger its political survival.

-Mr. Xi has a strategic window to not only move away from zero Covid, but also from a style of personal government that has once again jeopardized the parties’ relationship with the people.
+Mr. Xi has a strategic window to not only move away from zero Covid politics, but also from a personal style of government that has once again jeopardized party-people relations.
 Before Mr. Xi, this long-standing pact required the party to be meritocratic and administratively competent.
 Civil servants were promoted based on the economic performance of their cities and provinces, and channels, though limited, still existed through which citizens could voice their complaints.
-Lawyers, journalists and activists had far more freedom to challenge local authorities who governed badly or abused power than they do now.
+Lawyers, journalists and activists enjoyed greater freedom to challenge local authorities who governed poorly or abused power.

 Mr. Xi has walked away from all of this.
 He inherited the reins a decade ago with the economy booming but the ruling party tarnished by corruption and environmental devastation.
 He tackled these issues and prioritized ideological loyalty over economic development and administrative competence.
 Political indoctrination reminiscent of the Mao era has returned, and the government has become less sympathetic to the private sector.
-Fearing a color revolution, Xi has imposed the toughest social controls and censorship since Mao.
+Fearing color revolutions and popular protests in the name of democracy, Xi has imposed the toughest social controls and censorship since Mao.

 Protests in several cities in late November were, on the surface, directed against harsh and arbitrary tactics like relentless Covid lockdowns and testing.
 But other serious public concerns had been piling up for years: a slowing economy, soaring youth unemployment, a crisis in the housing sector, tightening social controls and a revival of communist ideology discredited by Mr. Xi.
 A lone protester expressed this disaffection in October, displaying anti-Xi banners in Beijing on the eve of the party congress with slogans such as We don’t want a cultural revolution!
 We want reform! phrases spoken the following month in street demonstrations.